 - The candidate records themselves answering the questions

 - Once the interview is complete, we send it by email to the client with their CV attached

 The response we have received to Odro has been fantastic!
 Our candidates love Odro because it allows them to complete interviews at a time that suits them.
 Being able to complete the conversation in their own time means they don’t need to take time off work.

-Of course, the last four options are not as personal as a face to face interview.
+Of course, the last four options are not as personal as a face-to-face interview.
 However, they do allow the interview process to continue with minimal disruption to the schedule.
 Allowing meetings to take place in some form or other enables candidates to demonstrate their interest in the position.
-By doing so avoids a situation where we see candidates accepting another job offer with one of your competitors.
+Doing so avoids a situation where we see candidates accepting another job offer from one of your competitors.

 Etiquette of Cancelling an Interview

 Of course, there are other crises where it could be necessary for a client to cancel an interview.
 Whatever the situation, our advice to clients would always be to avoid cancellation if at all possible.
 Where you’ve decided that cancelling an interview is entirely unavoidable, we offer the following advice.
 This advice applies to both our clients and candidates who have conducted their job search through us: